Trump to refocus coronavirus task force on economic revival, concedes risks

-The Republican Trump administration and many state governors of both parties have faced mounting pressure to ease stay-at-home orders and mandatory business closures that have ravaged the economy and thrown millions of Americans out of work, even as those measures succeeded in fighting the virus.
-Public health experts warn of a new surge in case if reopenings occur without vastly expanded diagnostic screening and contact tracing.
+Governors have faced mounting pressure to ease stay-at-home orders and mandatory business closures that have ravaged the economy, throwing millions of Americans out of work, even as those measures succeeded in fighting the virus.
+Public health experts warn of a new surge in cases if reopenings occur without vastly expanded diagnostic screening and a system to trace who has been in contact with newly infected patients so they are also isolated and tested.

 Citing moves by about 30 states to relax restrictions this month, University of Washington researchers on Monday revised their model to project nearly 135,000 U.S. coronavirus deaths by early August, almost double their previous forecast.
 The United States is already more than halfway there, with at least 71,000 lives lost to COVID-19, the respiratory disease caused by the virus, out of 1.2 million-plus Americans known to be infected, according to a Reuters tally.